Sam Mangwana: Solo career

-When the All Stars broke up in 1979, he became a solo artist.
+Mangwana became a solo artist shortly after African All Stars disbanded.
 He recorded and toured with varying combinations of musicians.
 Maria Tebbo (1980) with remnants of the All Stars, Coopération (1982) with Franco, Canta Moçambique (1983) with Mandjeku, and albums with saxophonist Empompo Loway under the names Tiers Monde Coopération and Tiers Monde Révolution were highlights of his career in the 1980s.

 Due to his frequent goings and comings, he won the nickname "pigeon voyageur" (travelling pigeon).
 In the 2000s, Mangwana spent most of his time in Angola, emerging periodically to perform concerts in Europe.